fzaiter/docker/README.md

 > /volume/docker/containername/data: The host directory that you want to share with the container.
 >
-> /data: The destination directory inside the container where the shared data will be located.
+> /data: The directory the container will expect.

 > [!NOTE]
-> In the files where volume variables are used, you can customize this by replacing the source path with a desired directory on your host system and keeping the destination path as it comes.
+> In the files where volume variables are used, you can customize this by replacing the source path with a desired directory on your host system and keeping the other one as it comes.

 ## ⏰ Setting Time Zone